usegalaxy-eu/website/_posts/2018-03-15-usegalaxy-eu.md

  - ViCE
 ---

-As part of our ongoing growth and development, Freiburg Galaxy is becoming UseGalaxy.eu
+As part of our ongoing growth and development, Freiburg Galaxy is becoming useGalaxy.eu

 ## What Changes